-The effort and catch of Chinese Taipei oilfish longline fishery from 2016 to 2020 were shown in the Table 2 and Table 3, respectively.
-It is observed that sub-area 1, 2 and 3.b are the oilfish core fishing grounds for Chinese Taipei oilfish longline fishing fleet with higher effort and catch.
-It should be noted that the numbers of effort and catch of 2020 should be deemed as preliminary values and are subject to be further verified.
+The effort and catch of Taiwanese oilfish longline fishery from 2017 to 2021 were shown in the Table 2 and Table 3, respectively.
+It was observed that sub-area 1, 2 and 3.b were the oilfish core fishing grounds for Taiwanese oilfish longline fishing fleet with higher effort and catch, and the oilfish catch of 2021 was the lowest in recent 5 years.
+It should be noted that the numbers of effort and catch of 2021 should be deemed as preliminary values and needed further verified.

-Although there were substantial efforts deployed in sub-area 3.a, 6, 7 and 8, the oilfish catches of these sub-areas were lower.
-Because these sub-areas were not the oilfish fishing ground and oilfish was identified as bycatch of Chinese Taipei longliners operations.
+Although there were substantial efforts deployed in sub-area 3.a, 6, 7 and 8, the oilfish catches of these sub-areas were lower because these sub-areas were not the oilfish fishing ground and oilfish was identified as bycatch of Taiwanese longliners operations.
 For the target species in these regions, sub-area 8 is the fishing ground for tropical tuna and albacore; sub-area 3.a is the fishing ground for albacore; sub-area 6, and 7 are the fishing grounds for albacore and southern bluefin tuna.